withastro/docs/src/pages/en/guides/troubleshooting.md

 ### Invalid hook call

-You might see this warning when using the React.
+You might see this warning when using the React adapter.
 If you declare a component without exporting it immediately, a warning will be logged when rendering it on the server.
 This warning does not occur when using Preact or Solid.

 **Solution**: Export your function when you declare it.